-by Martin Maenza, based on Super Friends #9 by E. Nelson Bridwell
+by Martin Maenza, adapted from Super Friends #9 by E. Nelson Bridwell and Ramona Fradon

 Will MacIntyre returned from the bathroom and stepped onto the observation deck on the spectacular JLA Satellite orbiting 22,300 miles above the Earth.
 Zan and Jayna, the two super-powered twins from Exor called the Wonder Twins, were watching the monitor screens while a man in Roman armor worked the controls on the screen.